 Another option is using an attenuator with your amplifier.
 An attenuator will let you crank your master volume to cook the tubes while keeping overall levels low.

 The other alternative, of course, is using amp sims.
 Hardware like the Kemper profiler or Axe-FX are fantastic for recording because you can take their output straight to your DAW and monitor through your headphones or speakers without excessive volume being an issue.
-Logic Pro X even comes with a stock amp designer which is capable of incredible tones.
+Logic Pro X even comes with a stock amp designer which is capable of incredible tones, and there are a million incredible sounding plugins out there specifically designed for affordability, quality tone, and ease-of-use.

 Obstacle #2: Budget